 2. There are no good substitutes for the good.

 In the market for low-skilled labor, neither assumption is credible.
 Labor expenses are usually the main cost of doing business.
-And you only have to peak over the counter at McDonald's to see how easily machines can replace men.
+And you only have to peek over the counter at McDonald's to see how easily machines can replace men.

 These simple observations are the main reason why I think immigration does not reduce domestic wages much, and the minimum wage has a substantial employment cost.
 It would take pretty strong empirical evidence to change my mind.
 A bunch of studies finding that labor demand is either infinitely elastic or infinitely inelastic don't come close.